 The Cheese Trader sits quaintly on the cobbles of Grape Lane and has done since 2018.
 Here, they pride themselves with their extensive selection of British and Irish cheeses, and quite rightly so.
 You can find a Gubbeen cheese from County Cork, to a Blue Monday cheese from Thirsk.
 Their range of award winning chutneys and pickles, freshly baked artisan bread, and selection of wine, port, gin, and beer displayed in the window has seen many York punters be lured in at not only the sight, but the smell!
 Cheeses are really selling hot here, and we mean literally; from camembert to toasties, you can take out one of the choices from the menu to eat on the go, or you can make use of their heated courtyard at the back!

-Tucked away in one of what is arguably one of York’s most picturesque café locations, Wildes café sits on the end of the quaint Grape Lane.
-Wildes has been in the same family for over twenty-five years, and is now owned and run by Matthew Tunstall, who is from the same family.
-Over the years Wildes has become a hotspot for locals who are keen to keep this gem hidden as well as tourists eager to have stumbled upon such a treat.
-As a successful combination of café and bistro, Wildes are known for their homemade chilli, proven to be a hit with punters, which is sold alongside an all manner of cakes, sandwiches, drinks, and slightly stronger drinks.
+Tucked away in one of what is arguably one of York’s most picturesque café locations, Wildes sits on the end of the quaint Grape Lane.
+The successful combination of cafe and bistro was originally run by the same family for the first 20 years of business.
+Although now under new ownership, Wildes continues to be a hotspot for locals who are keen to keep this gem hidden as well as tourists eager to have stumbled upon such a treat.
+Wildes is known for its delicious menu of homemade classics, including burgers, sharing platters, and a whole host of hot and cold sandwiches.

 SHOPPING & LIFESTYLE